programmer-1991/gamers-digest/README.md

 - copy the provided PostgreSQL <mark>URL</mark>.
 - Assign it as a value to DATABASE_URL in the Heroku dashboard.
 - Now your PostgreSQL cloud database is connected to your deployed app.

- **Environment Variables Setup in workspace:**
-   - Create a new file called <mark>env.py</mark> and import the <mark>os</mark> library.
-   - Set <mark>DATABASE_URL</mark> environment variable to the provided PostgreSQL URL.
-   - Add a secret key using <mark>os.environ("SECRET_KEY", your secret key here)</mark>.
-   - Add the secret key to the Heroku app's config vars in the settings.
 ---
 **Deploy to Heroku:**
+- Add the environment variable <mark>SECRET KEY</mark> to the Heroku app's config vars in the settings for security reasons.
 - Now, let's return to the Heroku dashboard, and in your app, click on the Deploy tab.
 - In the Deployment method section enable GitHub integration by clicking on Connect to GitHub.
 - Search for your GitHub repo and connect it to the Heroku app.
 - Scroll down and Manually deploy the main branch of this GitHub repo.
-In your new app’s resources tab, ensure you are using an eco dyno and delete any Postgres database Add-on.
+- In your new app’s resources tab, ensure you are using an eco dyno and delete any Postgres database Add-on.
 - Click on <mark>Open app</mark> to open the rendered webpage.
+---
+### Fork the Repository:
+By forking the GitHub Repository, you can create a copy of the original repository without affecting the original.
+To implement that follow these steps below:

+- Log into GitHub account or create one if you don't have one.
+- Locate the Repository.
+Note! the repository is at https://github.com/programmer-1991/gamers-digest.
+- At the top right of the repository page, click "Fork" to create a copy in your own GitHub repository.

 ## Credits
 ### Content